PilzDE/.github/definition_of_ready.md

   - The user story should be written in the user story format, see for example [Wikipedia](https://en.wikipedia.org/wiki/User_story#Principle).
   - e.g. `As a <role> I can <capability>, so that <receive benefit>`
 - Acceptance criteria are defined (see point 7 from [dzone.com](https://dzone.com/articles/10-tips-for-writing-good-user-stories))
-  - The conditions that have to be fulfilled such that the story is done are described.
-The description should allow any member of the dev team to decide whether the story is done.
+  - The description states clearly which conditions have to be fulfilled such that the story is done.
   - The team knows how to "demonstrate" the user story to the user.
 In other words, the team knows the value for the user/stakeholder.
   - "Without such criteria developers may not really understand the scope of the work or how it will be tested and validated."
 (Source: [scrum.org](https://www.scrum.org/resources/blog/walking-through-definition-ready))
 - Diagrams are used to support the understanding (see point 10 from [dzone.com](https://dzone.com/articles/10-tips-for-writing-good-user-stories))